-Apple announces USB Power Adapter Takeback Program, will sell discounted chargers with trade-inAlex Wagner - Deputy Managing Editor, News Desk
+Apple announces USB Power Adapter Takeback Program, will sell discounted chargers with trade-inAlex Wagner - Editorial Director of News and Content

 Third-party charging solutions are nothing new when it comes to Apple's mobile hardware, as companies have been offering their own cables and wall chargers as cheaper alternatives to Apple's own gear for nearly as long as there have been iPods.
 Those third-party chargers have been thrust into the spotlight lately, though, thanks to incidents like this one in which a Chinese woman may have been killed by a knockoff charging unit.